LudmilaVP/react-mesto-auth/README.md

-# Название проекта: Mesto (реализация с использованием JavaScript-библиотеки React)
+# Mesto (implementation with React)

-## Описание
+## Description

-Сайт, на котором пользователь может редактировать интерактивную форму, вводить любое имя и профессию, менять аватар, добавлять картинки на сервер, удалять, лайкать.
+A website where the user can edit an interactive form, enter any name and profession, change the avatar, add pictures to the server, delete, like.

-## Стек
+## Stack

 - HTML
 - CSS
 - Javascript

-## Реализация
+## Implementation

-- Портирование проекта Mesto на «React».
+- Porting the Mesto project to "React".
-- HTML разметка портирована в JSX.
+- HTML markup is ported to JSX.
-- Портированы стили.
+- Ported styles.
-- Для отображения карточек и данных профиля реализованы запросы к API.
+- API requests are implemented to display cards and profile data.